ricsanfre/pi-cluster/documentation/installing_ubuntu.md

 ## (Optional) USB Booting

-As alternative to using a SDCard a USB 3.0 Flass Drive can be used to hosts the OS.
+As alternative to using a SDCard a USB 3.0 Flass Drive (or SSD disk connected through a USB3.0 to SATA adapter) can be used to hosts the OS.

 Latest version of LTS 20.04.2 does not allow to boot from USB directy and some additional steps are required.